-There are cases that decreasing the temperature of the aquarium heater by 1 ° to 2 ° will not cause harm.
+There are cases where decreasing the temperature of the aquarium heater by 1 ° to 2 ° will not cause harm.
 However, this step is applicable to non-vulnerable fish species.

 Once you are sure that it is safe to do so, you will be able to save a lot of energy in the future.
 Also, this is applicable if your environment is currently in its heating period.

-Models of aquarium heater today can be found in variety.
+Models of aquarium heaters today can be found in a variety.
 For certain, you will be able to find out that will give you substantial savings.
-Select ones that will not consume too much energy despite of producing a large amount of heat.
+Select ones that will not consume too much energy despite producing a large amount of heat.
 With the advancement of technology, this is already possible.

 Find a smart location for less heating

 Furthermore, you should always keep in mind that aside from buying and installing an aquarium heater, you are also tasked to maintain the equipment.
-Overall, making sure you have the best aquarium heater filteis for the safety of your aquatic friends.
+Overall, making sure you have the best aquarium heater filter is for the safety of your aquatic friends.